hilton/hilton.github.com/blog/_posts/2014-09-01-camel-http-activator-template.md

 ---
-title: Camel HTTP integration example
+title: Camel message processing using the Scala DSL
 description: A new Typesafe Activator template
 tags: Camel Scala
 layout: hh